anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 02 - Igniting Our App.md

 </b>

 ## _Install React as a Package.
 But Why?_
-- Fetching from CDN takes a costly operation, it will a networ call to unpkg.com and it will get React from unpkg.com
+- Fetching from CDN takes a costly operation, it will a network call to unpkg.com and it will get React from unpkg.com
 - Suppose if I already have React in my node_modules, how easy it would it be to use React in our code
 - We don't make another network call to get React, we will already have in our node modules
 - Suppose another version of React comes in future, so we have to keep change the version of React in CDN link.